 What are the main sources of California’s electricity?

-I just added the option to view the graph for any day from April 2018 to the present day using the calendar picker.
-I am planning to add other aggregated views of the data.
+I added the option to view the graph for any day or monthly average from April 2018 to the present using the calendar picker and a daily generation summary

 In the United States, electric power plant emissions account for about 25% of greenhouse gas emissions.
 However, California has been a leader in the transition to clean and renewable energy, driven by ambitious climate policies and a commitment to reducing greenhouse gas emissions.
 The state has set an electricity target for the state of 60% renewables by 2030 and 100% zero-carbon, clean electricity by 2045.
 To meet these targets, the state has been investing heavily into solar and wind energy sources.
 Solar is the largest proportion of California’s electricity grid and California now generates more solar energy than any other state.

 The California Independent System Operator manages the grid for around 32 million Californians or about 80% of the total demand in the state.
-Here is a map showing the service area and the other electricity districts in the state, the main exceptions include LA and Sacramento.
+Here is a map showing the service area and the other electricity districts in the state, the main exceptions include the city of LA and the Sacramento area.

 How to read the graph of California’s electricity